 He also had a long term view of the battle, something stressed by Team Obama in a recent profile in the New Yorker. “[Obama] has learned through those vicissitudes that every day is Election Day in Washington and everyone is writing history in ten-minute intervals,” David Axelrod told journalist David Remnick.
 “But the truth is that history is written over a long period of time—and he will be judged in the long term.”

 Marshall’s great strength was his ability to see the long term.
 As Chief Consul he was responsible for developing the legal strategy to overturn segregation.
 His core plan was to select only the best plaintiffs, “as the aim was to try their cases in favorable courts in order to establish precedents, usually through the appeals process.”
 This meant he rejected a lot of cases, much to the chagrin of the Civil Rights Congress (CRC), a rival organization that was targeted by the House Committee on Un-American Activities.
-2 Unlike the NAACP, the CRC did not devote the bulk of their budget to legal defense, plastered billboards all over America, and were so radical that they hosted a concert by a singer who the French rioted off the stage for being Anti-American.
+[2.
+By contrast the NAACP had the support of the FBI and numerous administrations, largely due to Marshall’s ability to differentiate the two civil rights organizations] Unlike the NAACP, the CRC did not devote the bulk of their budget to legal defense, plastered billboards all over America, and were so radical that they hosted a concert by a singer who the French rioted off the stage for being Anti-American.
 Marshall believed their strategy “was to go into the local community, spit on the door of the courthouse, cuss at the judge and raise holy cain—and, incidentally, get the men electrocuted.”

 For many liberals Obama’s Presidency has been nothing short of a disappointment.
 Guantanamo, lack of Wall Street reform and the persecution of Whistleblowers are just three of many.
 The rapid change we were promised with candidate Obama became a cautious President.
 But maybe liberals aren’t seeing the long game, there’s more to changing society than short-term media success and rasing holy cain.
 The JOBS Act included a provision to democratize venture capital, Obamacare could lead to single-payer health care, and we may be near the end of a 40 year destructive drug war.